 - Weakened/missing respiratory sounds: emphysema, status asthmaticus, pneumothorax, effusion, pleural fibrosis, tumor

-- Bronchial breath sounds: children, consolidation (in case of pneumonia, hemorrhages, edema)
+- Bronchial breath sounds: consolidation (in case of pneumonia, hemorrhages, edema)

 - Pleural rub (pleuritis)

 - Continuous wheezing and humming

 - Discontinuous: Fine bubbling rales are usually of high frequency and occur due to an opening of the small airways: Pulmonary fibrosis, beginning lung edema.
 Coarse bubble rales are usually of low frequency and occur due to trapped liquid in the small airways: bronchitis, lung edema

 - Bronchophony: Examination of the forwarding of higher tones.
 Ask your patient to say the number “66” in a high (slightly hissing) voice.
 The number can be heard better via infiltrated areas (pneumonia) due to a better forwarding.
 In case of pneumothorax or pleural effusion you might hear little or nothing at all!